-7. Repeated Questions
+Repeated Questions

-Patients ask repeated questions for several reasons: they can't remember asking the question; they have no sense of time; and the question they are asking is not really what they want to know.
+Patients ask repeated questions for several reasons: they can't remember asking the question; they have no sense of time; and the question asked is not really what they want to know.
 When your loved one asks a question over and over, most often it has to do with when or where something will happen.
-These questions can become obsessive.
-There are two rules for these questions:
+One strategy is to write the answer to repeated questions on an index card and have the patient carry it in his/her pocket.
+When the question is asked you direct the patient to read the card.
+Here are two general rules for obsessive questions:

-(A) Never announce anything more than 24 hours in advance because it precipitates obsessive questions.

-(B) When a question is asked more than once or twice, ask "Why are you asking?"
+- 1. Never announce anything more than 24 hours in advance.
+It leads to obsessive questions. - 2.
+When a question is asked more than once or twice, ask "Why are you asking?"
 Then address the underlying concern.
 Example: The patient asks "What day is it?"
 You ask "Why do you want to know?"
 The patient says, "I don't want to miss church."
 You answer, "I will make sure you get to church on Sunday."